nathanjhood/OrfanidisBiquad/README.md

 However, out of sight and out of mind does not mean out the window; we are able to produce several very pronounced audible artefacts in three of the four structures when processing in Floats (commonly deemed to be a beyond acceptable processing precision for audio purposes, to be debated elsewhere).
 Indeed only the Transposed Direct Form II manages favourably in all cases, and thus appears to be the prime candidate transformation for Biquad-based Equalizers in all audio application contexts at the time of writing.

-^ Credit: Native Instruments for the Direct Form I code (taken from Reaktor 5's Core "Static Filter" library - go figure!) as well as the Core library unit delay, audio thread, and math modulation macros used here.
+^ Credit: Native Instruments for the Direct Form I code (taken from Reaktor 5's Core "Static Filter" library - go figure!) as well as the Core library unit delay, audio thread, and math modulation macros used here (I programmed the three other forms myself; both in Core and in C++).

 - Nathan Hood (StoneyDSP), May 2022.